projectcitybuild/web/README.md

 From now on you can complete a payment normally.
 For example, go to the donation page and complete a purchase with a [mock credit card](https://docs.stripe.com/testing).

+Authentication needs to be done every 90 days due to token expiry.